Q: What is the age range for people living in your facilities?

 A: Washington State Department of Social and Health Services (DSHS) license and regulate all assisted living facilities.
 Our facilities are reviewed annually by inspectors from DSHS who arrive, unannounced, to look over our operations.

 Q: Can residents call for help from their apartments in case of an emergency?

-A: Residents’ rooms have wireless call systems.
-There are three pull cords located throughout the apartment and can be customized per residents need.
+A: Residents’ rooms have intercoms and call systems.
+There are pull cords in the bathrooms.
 These systems are monitored 24-hours a day.
-For a small fee we also offer call system necklaces for peace of mind.

 Q: What is a skilled nursing facility?

-A: Skilled nursing facilities (SNF’s), also called nursing homes, provide rehabilitation and intense 24-hour skille nursing care.
+A: Skilled nursing facilities (SNF’s), also called nursing homes, provide rehabilitation and intense 24-hour nursing care.

 Q: What do you mean by rehabilitation?

 A: Rehabilitation is a process residents go through as they return to their former level of activities following a debilitating event.